-Dr. Fauci Says Football Is The ‘Perfect Set Up’ For Spreading COVID-19
+Dr. Fauci Says Football Is The ‘Perfect Set-Up’ For Spreading COVID-19

 “The problem with virus shedding is that if I have it in my nasal pharynx, and it sheds and I wipe my hand against my nose, now it’s on my hand.
 You see, then I touch my chest or my thigh, then it’s on my chest or my thigh for at least a few hours,” Fauci explained.

 Fauci said that sweat wouldn’t transmit the virus, but that people who are in close contact, like football players would be on every single play, are at high risk of spreading the virus to one another.
-Fauci said that if there was one player who was infected, they would shed the virus to whoever they hit while on the field.
+Fauci said that if there was one player who was infected, they would shed the virus to whomever they hit while on the field.

 Fauci did offer a path forward that he said would make the game safer.